AitihyaSenpai/AitihyaSenpai/README.md

 - ✅ Contribute to open-source projects in the future.

 ### Connect with Me:
-- 💌 Reach me via GitHub Discussions or Issues!
+- 💌 Reach me via aitihyarahman@gmail.com

 Thanks for visiting my profile!
 Happy Coding! 📚🚀